 Use Create Formula for Document- and Role-Based Access Control

 This article walks you through the Create Formula screen, starting with document-based access control which is available on all content sources and then turning to role-based access control, available only in Salesforce.
-For concrete examples, check out the Related section.
+For concrete examples, check out Example 1: Hide a Document Based on Its URL in the Related section.

 Document-Based Access Control

 Restrain visibility in search results even for those content sources where role-based access control is not possible because the users aren't required to log in.
 The documents to go public or invisible are selected based on their field properties, such as the title, URL, author name, create date, and others.

 Access restrictions on Salesforce cases, articles, and other objects are carried over to indexed files by default.
 If a case is out of scope for a user ID inside Salesforce console, the case remains inaccessible on the search results page as well.
 However, sometimes admins might want to diverge from the default settings.
 In such scenarios, they can use Create Formula's role-based access control.

 If Salesforce is one of your content sources, then you can extend role-based access control settings with Independent Conditions to other content sources as well.

 Popular Use Cases